harry-reed/RepData_PeerAssessment1/PA1_template.md

 Total number of missing values in dataset is 2304.

-We will use a simple strategy for filling in dataset missing values in the dataset: If 5-minute interval has missing value then we substitute the mean for that 5-minute interval across all days.
+STRATEGY FOR IMPUTING MISSING DATA: We will use a simple strategy for filling in dataset missing values in the dataset: If 5-minute interval has missing value then we substitute the mean for that 5-minute interval across all days.

 Create the new dataframe with missing values filled in using the simple strategy above.